-$$Port folioSimilarity{i,t} = \beta_0 + \beta_1 Same Manager{i,t} + \beta_3 Same Manager Ticker{i,t} + Controls + e{i,t}$$ (10)
+$$Port folio Similarity{i,t} = \beta_0 + \beta_1 Same Manager{i,t} + \beta_2 Same Manager Ticker{i,t}$$

+$$+ Controls + Fixed Effects + e{i,t},$$

+(10)

 where we are interested in the coefficient of SameManagerTicker.
-When doing this analysis, we drop those pairs that always have overlapping management for the length of our sample (that is, SameManager always equals 1 for the pair), because we do not know how long this pair has shared an asset manager, and therefore SameManagerTicker is not informative.
-Moreover, SameManagerTicker resets to zero when SameManager dummy goes back to zero.
+When performing this analysis, we drop those pairs that always have overlapping management for the length of our sample (that is, SameManager always equals 1 for the pair), because we do not know how long this pair has shared an asset manager, and therefore SameManagerTicker is not informative.
+Moreover, SameManagerTicker resets to zero when the insurers in a given pair stop sharing a manager, that is, when SameManager dummy goes back to zero.

 Table X represents the results for these regressions using our portfolio similarity measure.
-SameManagerTicker enters as positive and significant in Model 1 and maintains these attributes when Ticker is included in Model 2, taking values of .0027 and .0025 respectively.
-We also interact both ticker variables with SameGroup as shown in Model 3, where the significance of SameManagerTicker remains.
-Overall, we find that there is gradual adjustment in portfolio similarity the longer a given pair has an overlapping asset manager.
-Specifically, if a pair has an overlapping manager for 10 years, their portfolio similarity doubles.
+The coefficient of SameManagerTicker (0.0027) is positive and significant in Model 1 and maintains these attributes when Ticker is included in Model 2.
+We also interact both ticker variables with SameGroup as shown in Model 3, where the coefficient of SameManagerTicker remains very similar.
+Overall, we find that there is a gradual adjustment in portfolio similarity the longer a given pair has an overlapping asset manager.
+Specifically, when we compare the coefficient of SameManager and SameManagerTicker, we see that the effect of sharing an asset manager doubles after about 10 years of sharing the same manager.

 One can argue that these results may be partially attributed to the fact that life insurance companies cannot adjust their portfolios immediately due to adjustment costs (Ozdagli and Wang, 2020).
-Nevertheless, they can adjust their trades immediately, which we will be able to observe in delta similarity.
-Table XI represents the results for the analogous regressions when using delta similarity as the dependent variable, where we again find significant coefficients for SameManagerTicker, which implies about a decade is needed for the delta similarity to double.
+Nevertheless, they can adjust their trades immediately, which we can observe in delta similarity.
+Table XI represents the results for the analogous regressions when using delta similarity as the dependent variable, where we again find significant coefficients for SameManagerTicker that imply about a decade is needed for the effect on delta similarity to double.
+Moreover, this pattern further reinforces the argument that our results establish a causal effect of overlapping management on investment similarity: If our results were instead driven by insurance companies choosing managers to execute a specific strategy-such as replicating another insurer's investment behavior-we would expect to see a more immediate increase in trade similarity.